simplistix/mailinglogger/readme.txt

     This mails out a summary of all appropriate log entries at the end of the running python script.

-    For more details see summarisinglogger.txt in the docs directory of the package.
+    For more details, see summarisinglogger.txt in the docs directory of the package.

   Both log handlers have the following features:

-  - customisable and dynamic subject lines for emails sent
+  - customisable and dynamic subject lines for emails sent For more details, see subjectformatter.txt in the docs directory of the package.

   - emails sent with a header as follows for easy filtering:

     X-Mailer: MailingLogger <version>

+    In addition, the value of this header can be easilly configured.

   - flood protection to ensure the number of emails sent is not excessive